The Treasure of Jamaica Reef

-The Treasure of Jamaica Reef is a 1975 American film directed by Virginia L. Stone.
+The Treasure of Jamaica Reef is a 1975 film directed by Virginia L. Stone.
 It is an adventure-drama about the search for a Spanish Galleon filled with treasure, that sank over 200 years ago.
+The film is an international co-production between the United States, Grenada and Jamaica.

 The film is also known as Evil in the Deep (American reissue title).